by Anil Prasad

 You don’t read music.
 How does that affect your ability to communicate with fellow musicians?

-It was many years between Dreams of Reason and Bestial Cluster.
-Why did it take so long for you to do another solo album?
+It was many years between Dreams of Reason Produce Monsters and Bestial Cluster.
+Why was there such a long gap between them?

 The long break came from struggling with Virgin Records.
 I wanted them to allow me to make more instrumental music.
 It was a long-winded struggle, but it allowed me to really evolve the way I write because I had six years or so in between.
 The strange thing was, when I came to do Bestial Cluster, things just fell into place.
 There was nothing really planned.
 I got to know Kurt Renker, the owner of CMP, through David Torn.
 We became quite good friends and he let me use the studio when these other artists weren't.
 The idea was that when we finished the album, we would then give it to Virgin.
 That way, I wouldn't have to go through the arguments that I usually go through.
 I can just give them a finished product.